 Descended from the mountainous Fuji Cherry of Japan, this miniature form has it all, and more

-It is ideal as a specimen for a pot, or even a plant to bonsai?
+It is ideal as a specimen for a pot, or even to plant up and bonsai.

 Frozen with a glistening haw frost, its cracked icy fingers make a spectacular sight on a cold clear winter's morning.

-The early spring thaw that creeps on, as we move nearer to March, heralds a new dawn in the year of the Kojo.
+The early spring thaw that creeps on, as we move nearer to Spring, heralds a new dawn in the year of the Kojo.

-Wreaths of small pink buds swell over the naked twiggy branches opening to delicate snow white pocket handkerchief blooms.
-The blossom is the icing on the cake, make no mistake, but there is more to come.
+Wreaths of small pink buds swell over the naked twiggy branches opening to delicate snow-white pocket handkerchief blooms.
+The flowers are quite simple and you can not say they are large but as with floribunda roses, there are plenty of them to put on a great show.
+As the flowers appear on the branches before any foliage they are the star attraction, and not hidden behind any other distraction.
+The cherry blossom is the icing on the cake, make no mistake, but there is more to come.

 Fresh foliage unfurls over the frame to finally clothe the shrub in spring green.
-Slowly deepening in colour during the heat of summer, the temperature's rise.
+Slowly deepening in colour during the heat of summer as the temperature's rise.

 This finally draws an autumnal flush of reds and gold to the leaves before the cold winds and rain strip the Kojo naked.

-The cycle starts again, but it's better the next time.
+The cycle starts again, but it's always better the next time around.